nizaralghifary/casual-script/README.md

 ### Run

-If you install from npm, run casual script using `nzr` command
+If you install from npm, run nzr script using `nzr` command

 ```bash
 nzr example/example1.nzr